Vitamin MePA Testimonials

 My heart sings to see my Mom, at the age of 86, making beautiful artistic creations once again.

-For more on Dr. Aardsma's Vitamin MePA Dietary Supplement and the elderly, see the brief testimonial on Birdie.
+For more on Dr. Aardsma's Vitamin MePA Dietary Supplement and the elderly, see the brief testimonials on Birdie and Kathryn.